1. Text Figures

 So for many years we became used to seeing the number 11 with a large space between the numbers and of course course they were in all caps.

 If you look at the table on the right you can see in column A, the numbers align nicely because tabular figures have been used.
 However, in column B, proportional figures have been used which makes for a messy table.

-In the below example, the first line has been set with classic typographically correct text figures.
+In the below example, the first line has been set with classic typographically correct ranging figures.
 The second line has been set with the figures that were common in the DTP systems of the end of the last century.
 Note the exaggerated space in the number 11 and the 3 and 11 are set in full caps.

 Clearly for tables, tabular figures can be more desirable, but for regular text, proportional ranging figures as in the first line are more harmonious and less jarring.

 Although OpenType has been around since 1996, unfortunately many books are still typeset with the technology of 30 years ago and the web has yet to catch up – this blog post was written using incorrect tabular titling figures.